 1.Make a rough sketch of the app concept

 Any app begins with a concept.
+This is the beginning of how the app will make money online.
 It doesn’t have to be tall, innovative, or smart.
 It’s enough to have a concept.

 With a pen and paper, sketch out the app concept.
 The aim is to make the concept a reality.
 Before you begin designing the software, you must first decide how it will function and what functionality it will have.
 That’s what there is to it!
 To draw the app concept, you don’t need any special equipment.
 What you need is a pen and a piece of paper.
 Start sketching, making a feature list, and see how the concept comes to life on paper.

 When creating an app, you want it to be as light and quick as possible.
+With a tool like AppMySite, you can expedite app development and quickly launch on the app stores.
 It’s known as a Minimum Viable Product (MVP), and it’s the first and most basic edition of the software.
 When you concentrate on what matters most, you will accelerate the growth of the app and make it more robust to setbacks.

 Here are some questions to ponder: